community-network/rust-tdf/Readme.md

     - Label (3 bytes)
     - Type byte
     - Data of type
+* Termination byte

+##### Generic
+Looks like a Union, but covers general data types.
+* Valid: bool as 1 or 0 byte
+* ID: Compressed int
+* Nothing or labeled data in this struct:
+    - Label (3 bytes)
+    - Type byte
+    - Data of type
+* Termination byte

 ##### IntList - list of compressed integers
 Shorter on 1 byte than normal list.